 Take the opportunity to relax and truly appreciate the surrounding landscape.
 You will spend the day camel riding for the day, hiking, sand sliding or hanging out with a local nomadic family.
-There will also be an opportunity to enjoy a shower and cold drinks at the bar/restaurant as well as a night safari tour, where we will see some of the local wildlife.
+There will also be an opportunity to enjoy a shower and cold drinks from the bar/restaurant as well as a night safari tour, where we will see some of the local wildlife

 Your destination on this day will be the aptly named “Flaming Cliffs”.
 The adventure across the vast desert landscape will continue, this time across what was a prehistoric sea bed.
 The flaming cliffs are a dream for fossil hunters.
 They were named by American adventurer Roy Chapman Andrews who found the first fossils here in 1920.
 The Bayanzag area is great for hiking and hunting for fossils.
 Stay in a family ger camp.

 Early morning start at 7am after breakfast.
 A day to take stock in this unique city, with free time to explore the market, museum, as well as enjoy a beer while reflecting on the desert experiences.
 Lunch and dinner will be in a restaurant in the town, while accommodation will be in a local guesthouse.